lapwinglabs/bare-auth/Readme.md

   Bare Auth is a ready-to-deploy stateless authentication server.

-  This server supports all authentication strategies out of the box.
+  This server supports various authentication strategies out of the box.
   You can enable the routes by supplying the specified environment variables below.
 You can also extend the server by requiring it directly.